-Non-stormwater discharges traced to their source and found to be illicit connections shall be eliminated.
-At the time the illicit connection is detected the responsible party shall be cited for violation of the appropriate regulatory mechanism that prohibits illicit connections at the Highway Agency and given thirty (30) days to cease the non-stormwater discharge.
-The responsible party may apply for a NJPDES permit for the discharge, but the discharge shall be ceased until a valid NJPDES permit has been issued by the Department.
-Highway Agencies are required to verify that the illicit discharge was eliminated by the responsible party within the specified timeframe and ensure that measures taken to eliminate the discharge are permanent and are not done in such a manner that would allow easy reconnection to the MS4.
+Non-stormwater discharges traced to their source and found to be the Highway Agency's own illicit connections shall be eliminated within six (6) months of their discovery.
+The Highway Agency may apply for a NJPDES permit for the discharge, but the discharge shall be ceased until a valid NJPDES permit has been issued by the Department.
+Highway Agencies are required to verify that the illicit discharge was eliminated within the specified timeframe and ensure that measures taken to eliminate the discharge are permanent and are not done in such a manner that would allow easy reconnection to the MS4.